justeattakeaway/pie/packages/tools/pie-icons-vue/README.md

 ## Icon list

-You can check the list of all the icons in our [Storybook](https://vue.pie.design/?path=/story/components-atoms--icons).
+You can check the list of all the icons on our [documentation site](https://pie.design/foundations/iconography/library/).

 ## Credits